hemanthreddy739/note-application/README.md

 this application helps in creating a note and stores the notes in different folders based on the categories, and stores all the data in the local storage

-Flow of the note-app Application and the features:-
+Flow of the note-application and it's features:-
 ========================================================
 user have to create an account.